imaris/imglib2-imaris-bridge/index.md

 * TOC
 {:toc}

-Technically, ImgLib2-Imaris-Bridge exposes the [*Imaris XT*](https://imaris.oxinst.com/open/)
+Technically, ImgLib2-Imaris-Bridge exposes the [*ImarisXT*](https://imaris.oxinst.com/open/)
 interface as an [ImageJ2 Service](https://javadoc.scijava.org/ImageJ/net/imagej/ImageJService.html?is-external=true),
 providing easy access to running Imaris applications and opened datasets.
-Note, that this service only covers parts of Imaris XT that are relevant for image data.
-(Of course, the ImarisService provides full access to the underlying Imaris XT proxies.
+Note, that this service only covers parts of ImarisXT that are relevant for image data.
+(Of course, the ImarisService provides full access to the underlying ImarisXT proxies.
 But only the image-related subset is wrapped in a "imglibby" convenience layer.)

 For convenient access to spot detection, surfaces, and other un-related